DanielTerceiro/LoveRunning/README.md

 Following the same principle on the color schema, I wanted to keep it simple, efficient and able to run on any type of browser old or new, so using google fonts was the best option and font that are common use:

-* Montserrat - was my choice of use for the versatilite to be able to be used as header and paragraph
+* **Montserrat** - was my choice of use for the versatilite to be able to be used as header and paragraph and for being open source.